 Explore how slippage and liquidity impact backtesting results, revealing the hidden challenges in trading strategy performance.

 Backtesting often fails to reflect real trading conditions.
 Why?
-It overlooks slippage and liquidity – key factors that can drastically affect your strategy’s performance.
-Here's what you need to know:
+It overlooks slippage and liquidity, two forces that can drastically distort your strategy’s performance.

-- Slippage grows with larger orders and during volatile markets.
+- Slippage rises with bigger order sizes and during volatile sessions.

-- Backtests often assume perfect execution, ignoring real-world frictions like order book depth.
+- Most backtests assume perfect fills, ignoring real-world frictions such as order-book depth.

 - Use variable slippage models.